 Charlene and Greg are ardent proponents of Humanism and the separation of church and state.
 They have testified before government entities and been interviewed by national and local broadcast and print media on issues involving religion and government.

 Charlene, who holds a BA in journalism from Thomas Edison State University, was born and raised in Queens, N.Y.
 Greg, a native of Colorado, has a BA in English from the University of Connecticut and an MS in journalism from Southern Illinois University.

 Barry Klassel is our founding Humanist Chaplain at Rutgers (2009-2015), the fifth person to hold such a position at a university in the US.

-Working as a volunteer for the Humanist Community, Barry is also a Humanist Celebrant and conducts baby welcomings, weddings, funerals and other life cycle ceremonies.
-You can read in Barry’s own words about his ten year journey from first discovering humanism to becoming a Humanist Chaplain.
+Barry is a certified Humanist Celebrant who conducted baby-welcomings, weddings, funerals and other life-cycle ceremonies.
+He also volunteered for 13 years on a crisis/suicide hotline.
+You can read in Barry’s own words about his journey from discovering humanism to becoming a Humanist Chaplain.